AmbroseT/RepData_PeerAssessment1/PA1_template.md

 library(gridExtra)
 ```

 All plots created in this assignment are **ggplot2** plots, consisting of histograms and time series plots.
-The **gridExtra** library package allows for grid arrangement of multiple plots created with **ggplot2**, and **grid** is reguired for **gridExtra**.
-The R code for the plots themsleves will not be shown in the analysis; I will not inundate you with plot construction code during the analysis - I will only show the results.
-If you are interested, the plot codes can be found in the Appendix at the end of this section, or in the **PA1_template.Rmd** file.
+The **gridExtra** library package allows for grid arrangement of multiple plots created with **ggplot2**, and **grid** is required for **gridExtra**.
+The R code for constructing the plots in the analysis will be excluded during the analysis, and can be found in the Appendix at the end of this analysis, or in the **PA1_template.Rmd** file.

 ## Loading the Data